The type of vehicle you own in Oklahoma can make a big difference in how much you pay for car insurance.

 Ranked: The cheapest cars to insure in Oklahoma

-The table below highlights the most affordable vehicles to insure in Oklahoma, including their average six-month full coverage premiums.
+Below is a list of the cheapest vehicles to insure in Oklahoma and their average six-month full coverage premiums.

 Read more: Cheapest cars to insure across the United States